f-o-a-m/csc-explorer/README.md

 1. `npm run start` or `yarn start`

 ## Notes:
-SCSS/CSS is now stored in another repo called foam.CSS
+SCSS/CSS is now stored in another repo called `foam.css`

 ## Branches:
 - `master` branch serves as reference for others working on the Purescript side of the Index.